BYLAWS

 Section E — Resource Allocation

-• All candidates who are endorsed must discuss ways in which they will work directly with the Providence DSA chapter, including the number of volunteer hours they expect to need.
+All candidates who are endorsed must discuss ways in which they will work directly with the Rhode Island DSA chapter, including the number of volunteer hours they expect to need.

-• Providence DSA has finite financial, volunteer, and other resources.
-Before deciding who will receive an endorsement, the Political Electoral Committee, in conjunction with the Executive Committee, will evaluate the chapter’s capacity to engage in multiple campaigns.
+Rhode Island DSA has finite financial, volunteer, and other resources.
+Before deciding who will receive an endorsement, the Electoral Committee, in conjunction with the Executive Committee, will evaluate the chapter’s capacity to engage in multiple campaigns.

 Section F — Voting Guide